-Over time, hikers learn how to reduce their total weight through practice and experience.
+Over time, hikers learn how to reduce their weight through practice and experience.

-Your base pack weight (BPW) should be small, and you should have a variety of clothing options that don’t weigh much individually (low SOW).
+Your base pack weight (BPW) should be small, and you should have various clothing options that don’t weigh much individually (low SOW).

 It’s also important to be strategic about the consumables you bring with you, such as food and water.

 The most experienced hikers know how to keep their total pack weight relatively low by knowing what they carry.

 So the real question is, what’s considered ultralight in understanding?

 Defining ‘Ultralight’ by Pack Weight